chromawoods/HelloGitHub/README.md

 This is just a useless HelloWorld project intended for me to get familiar with git and GitHub.
 And also Markdown, it seems.

 I might as well use this repo as a presentation of me and what I will be doing here.
-So, up til now I have been versioning all my projects on a Debian NAS server at home, using SVN.
+So, up till now I have been versioning all my projects on a Debian NAS server at home, using SVN.
 This is fine, however I feel the amount of "small" experimental projects is growing and so I thought i'd be a good idea to explore git and GitHub for those types of projects and keep the "bigger" projects to myself on my SVN server.

 [CodePen](http://codepen.io/ "CodePen") is also one of those things that I would like to explore, but I just don't have the energy to be at all places at once.
 [My CodePen profile](http://codepen.io/chromawoods/ "My CodePen profile") is rather thin ATM. :) Perhaps I'll publish my stuff here on GH and then use them to demo stuff on CodePen.
 We'll see.

+I live in Stockholm, Sweden.
+We do not have polar bears here.
+We do have brown bears.
+They are scary but they won't usually venture down to Stockholm.

+For more useless info, [visit my homepage](http://chromawoods.com/ "chromawoods.com").
+It's full of Swedish and stuff, but I'll do my best to make it more international in the future.

 ## Trying out some code snippets